• Skip to primary navigation

 • Olive oil: You can also use a neutral oil such as canola oil, sunflower oil, etc.

 • Tofu: Make sure to use extra-firm tofu to achieve the best texture.
 Soft tofu won't work, because it won't hold its shape and will fall apart.
+I love extra firm tofu because it's super versatile, you can use it not only for fajitas but also for curry without coconut milk and even tofu meatballs.

 • Spices: I use cumin, smoked paprika, chili powder, and garlic powder, but if you have a store-bought fajita seasoning or taco seasoning that could also work.